Bushyon/auto-poling/README.md

 # Auto-Poling

 Auto-Poling is a script designed for Linux to automatically adjust the polling rate of your mouse whenever a game on Steam is launched.
 A lower poling rate ouside games should help improving batery life.
-Tested on Logitech G305, fell free to tell me how te code runs in another devices.

 ## Installation